RDCEP/psims/README.md

 How to Modify Swift Configuration
 =================================
-Determining how Swift runs is controlled by files called conf/<sitename>.xml and conf/<sitename>.cf.
-These files define the scheduler to use, the location of work and scratch directories, and the amount of parallelism.
-More information about swift.properties options can be found at http://swiftlang.org/guides/release-0.94/userguide/userguide.html.
+Determining how Swift runs is controlled by a file called conf/swift.properties.
+This file defines the scheduler to use, the location of work and scratch directories, and the amount of parallelism.

 Debugging
 =========